 With international borders shut, there are few opportunities for Australians to travel overseas this year.
 But Norfolk Island, an Australian territory located between New Zealand and New Caledonia, is open for business.

 Norfolk Island has introduced a similar hotspot-based system to Queensland.
-Visitors will need to apply for a Norfolk Island Entry Pass 24-72 hours before arriving.
-But those arriving from Queensland, South Australia, Northern Territory, Tasmania or Western Australia do not need to quarantine on arrival, provided they have not transited through NSW, ACT or Victoria en-route to the island.
+Visitors will need to apply for a Norfolk Island Entry Pass 24-72 hours before arriving, although a previous plan to charge a $25 fee for an entry pass has been scrapped.
+Those arriving from Australian states & territories that are not deemed current COVID-19 hotspots do not need to quarantine on arrival.

-But with no COVID-19 cases on Norfolk Island, the local tourism industry is pitching the island as a covid-free holiday destination to visitors from Queensland in particular.
-As Norfolk Island is not a COVID-19 hotspot, there is also no requirement for Queensland residents to quarantine upon returning home.
-(This would also apply to visitors from South Australia and Northern Territory, who would not need to quarantine if returning home from Norfolk Island via Brisbane.)
+But with no COVID-19 cases on Norfolk Island, the local tourism industry is pitching the island as a covid-free holiday destination to Aussies looking for an island escape.
+As Norfolk Island is not a COVID-19 hotspot, there is also no requirement to quarantine upon returning home to the mainland.

 There is currently no award availability on Air New Zealand’s flights to Norfolk Island, but cash fares are available.
 Air New Zealand “Seat” fares from Brisbane to Norfolk Island start at $626 return, with additional charges applicable for checked baggage or “Works” fares including a meal and in-flight movies.

 Meanwhile, Lord Howe Island – an idyllic destination located around 600km northeast of Sydney in the Tasman Sea – had delayed reopening to tourists until at least November.
 But with very low numbers of new COVID-19 cases in NSW at the moment, there is some speculation that this reopening could be brought forward to as early as next week.